Bawanthathilan/magnify-anything/README.md

 # Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Please open an issue or submit a pull request on [Github](https://github.com/Bawanthathilan/anything-zoomer).

 # Contact
 For any questions or feedback, please contact [bawantharathnayaka@gmail.com].